Living in Thailand with Kids: Real Costs & Family Life (2026)

 You quickly get used to the lifestyle here in Thailand.
 Sabai sabai – everything is a bit slower, but it will be fine.

-It took me a few months to shed my German efficiency and self-inflicted (often unnecessary) stress.
+It took me a few months to shed my German efficiency.
 When moving to Thailand, you learn to trust the Thai people.
 When they say the long-tail boat is coming soon, it’s coming soon.
 That could mean anything from 5 minutes to an hour.
 But it’s not worth stressing or getting upset over.

 For these situations, I always carry water, AirPods, and something to read.
 I recommend this to anyone planning to stay longer in Thailand.